Ed-Whyatt/titan-barbers/README.md

     - Prices section.
     - Opening hours section.
     - About Us section.
-    - Contact page with form.
+    - Contact page with form and contact details.
     - Meet the team page.

 ## Technologies Used